 Despite campaigning on his ”America First” approach, Trump has increasingly adopted the perspective of US allies Saudi Arabia and the UAE, which are pushing for a more aggressive US posture in the region, especially vis-a-vis Iran.
 (It is unclear how simultaneously fighting terrorism in the region while keeping the US out of full-scale warfare differs at all from Obama’s policy in the region.)

 For two years, Saudi Arabia and a coalition of its allies have been involved in a conflict in the neighboring state of Yemen.
 Dubbed the forgotten war by Amnesty International, the violence has been largely eclipsed by the much deadlier conflict in Syria.
 The Saudis have spent much of this time trying to solicit US help, something the Trump administration has been quietly increasing since January.

-Despite campaigning on his “America First” approach, Trump has increasingly adopted the perspective of Saudi Arabia.
 Much like Syria, the fate of Yemen is important for regional and global security.
 It is now a frontline in a proxy war between Iran, the Gulf Arabs, and the US, as well as a bastion for Al-Qaeda operatives planning attacks on the West.

 Yemen’s slow dissent into civil war began in 2011, as the Middle East was engulfed by revolution.
 After Yemen’s longstanding authoritarian leader Ali Abdullah Saleh was forced to step down in 2012, the internationally mediated political transition faltered and eventually collapsed.
 But it wasn’t until a rebel group known as the Houthis, in alliance with the disgruntled Saleh and his supporters, made sweeping military gains in 2014 that Saudi Arabia itself felt threatened.